Menu Icon

 Help with IVF decisions

-Getting additional genetic information that indicates whether an embryo has the correct or incorrect number of chromosomes can help people make informed decisions about prioritizing which embryos to transfer.
+Getting additional genetic information that indicates whether an embryo has a normal or abnormal number of chromosomes can help people make informed decisions about prioritizing which embryos to transfer.

 Discarding viable embryos

-Misdiagnosis, where a false positive result indicates an embryo is aneuploid when it is actually euploid, represents another risk for discarding viable embryos.
-Although the exact frequency of these technical errors is debated, estimates from several studies suggest a false positive rate of 2-5 percent in PGT-A.xxxi,xxxii
+Another risk for discarding viable embryos is misdiagnosis.
+For example, when the PGT result concludes that an embryo is aneuploid when it is actually euploid.
+Although the exact frequency of these technical errors is debated, estimates from several studies suggest a false positive rate of 2 to 5 percent in PGT-A.xxxi,xxxii

 In advance of working with a clinic, patients should ask whether they automatically discard aneuploid and mosaic embryos after PGT-A, or if the clinic allows transfers of either or both embryo types.
-A University of California Irvine School of Law study strongly recommends that clinics create or adopt detailed policies setting out their preferences and practices. regarding transfers of embryos showing chromosomal abnormalities following PGT-A.xxxiii The study also looks at different arguments both for and against a physician’s decision to support or decline a patient’s request to assist in the transfer of a chromosomally abnormal embryo.
+Most clinics will have detailed policies setting out their preferences and practices regarding transfers of aneuploid and/or mosaic embryos following PGT-A, and it is worth learning more about these policies before doing PGT.xxxiii

 Biopsy harm

-Removing five to 10 cells from the trophectoderm of an embryo with only 200 to 300 cells for PGT-A testing is an invasive procedure and may have an impact on the viability of the embryo or affect pregnancy outcomes.
-A 2020 study reported that the risk of preeclampsia increased almost threefold to over 10 percent following trophectoderm biopsy,xxxiv while a 2019 study also found an elevated risk of preeclampsia after this procedure.xxxv Embryo biopsy was also associated with a small increase in preterm births, warranting further investigation according to a 2021 study in the American Journal of Obstetrics and Gynecology.xxxvi
+Removing five to 10 cells from the trophectoderm of an embryo with only 200 to 300 cells for PGT-A testing is an invasive procedure and may impact the embryo's viability or affect pregnancy outcomes.
+A 2020 study reported that the risk of pre-eclampsia (a serious high blood pressure complication of pregnancy) increased almost threefold to over 10 percent following trophectoderm biopsy, and a 2019 study also found an elevated risk of pre-eclampsia after the procedure.xxxiv,xxxv Embryo biopsy was also associated with a small increase in preterm births, warranting further investigation, according to a 2021 study in the American Journal of Obstetrics and Gynecology.xxxvi

 Possible misdiagnosis

 No genetic screening test is 100 percent accurate; false positives and false negatives can occur due to technical or human errors.
-Diagnostic errors with PGT-A are also possible because a few cells from the trophectoderm that are aneuploid, for example, may not be representative of the entire embryo or those of the inner cell mass that will become the fetus, according to guidelines from the Canadian Society of Fertility and Andrology Society.xxxvii Estimates of PGT-A diagnostic error rates vary considerably, ranging between twoxxxviii and 10 percent.xxxix
+Diagnostic errors with PGT-A are also possible because a few cells from the trophectoderm that are aneuploid may not be representative of the entire embryo or those of the inner cell mass that will become the fetus, according to guidelines from the Canadian Society of Fertility and Andrology.xxxvii

 Lack of high-quality evidence